zacanger/niddesa/text/generated-translations/mahaniddesa/02-chinese-google.md

        The former and the latter have never seen each other. " This is because natural (self-taste) limited life is less.
 In addition, comparing the lives of the four kings, Tiantianshen, life is less for humans, life is insignificant, life is only a few, life is instant, life is rapid, life is short, life is not a long time Yes, the fate is to live soon, the thirty-three heavenly gods...(omitted) Yematian gods...dust-day gods...transformed into the happy heaven gods...he transformed into the heavenly gods...compared to the life of the Brahma gods, to people Life is small, life is insignificant, life is only a few, life is instant, life is fast, life is short, life is long, and life is short-lived.
-     This was said by the World Zun:
+     This was said by the Blessed One:
      "Bhikkhus!
 The life span of human beings is short, and they must come to life.
 A wise man should be awakened, be kind, and practice brahma.
 All living are dead, bhikkhus!
 Those who live the elder haveA hundred years or more. "
      "The life span of a person is short, and good people should contempt it, should be alive and burned, [because] there is no death to come.
 [SN.4.9]